lumierecia/CCINFOM/README.md

 - Foreign key relationships for data integrity
 - ENUM types for status fields
 - Unique constraints where appropriate
+- Soft delete flags for all major entities

 ## Getting Started